nhBasavaraj/ML-DL-Projects_nhBasavaraj/Celebrity Classification/setup.md

 conda install tensorflow==2.4.0 matplotlib==3.3.3 pandas==1.2.3 numpy==1.19.4

 ----
-### Training the Model

-1. Download the data from [kaggle](https://www.kaggle.com/arjuntejaswi/plant-village).
-2. Only keep folders related to Pepper remaining you can delete.
-3. Run Jupyter Notebook or [Google Colab](https://colab.research.google.com/) in Browser.

 #### NOTE:
 #### 📌 If in your local system contains GPU then go for Jupyter Notebook, else Go with [Google Colab](https://colab.research.google.com/) bcz this project need more computation power so google colab provides free GPU.